Edmundston Blizzard

 The Edmundston Blizzard are a junior ice hockey team from Edmundston, New Brunswick, Canada.
-They play in the Maritime Junior Hockey League.
+They play in the Maritime Junior Hockey League (MHL).

 History

 Moncton Beavers and also as Richview Junior Canucks and Moncton Hawks were members in the now defunct Nova Scotia Senior Hockey League (1958-1965) from 1961 to 1965.

 The Moncton Hawks were New Brunswick Junior Hockey League Junior A champions in 1981, 1982, and 1983.

 In 1983, the Moncton Hawks abandoned the faltering New Brunswick Junior Hockey League and joined the Metro Valley Junior Hockey League which until then was a Nova Scotia-based league.

 In the summer of 2008, the Moncton Beavers moved to neighbouring Dieppe and became the Commandos.
 The Commandos played host to the 2009 Fred Page Cup.
 The Commandos lost their first game after moving to Dieppe on September 13, 2008 2-1 to the Yarmouth Mariners.